 - Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required.
 Additional user fees may apply. - All plants, animals and park property are protected.
-Collection, destruction or disturbance is prohibited. - Pets must be kept on a handheld leash no longer than six feet and well-behaved at all times. - Fishing, boating and fires are allowed in designated areas only.
-A Florida fishing license may be required. - Alcohol, fireworks and hunting are prohibited in all Florida State Parks. - To become a volunteer, call 850-487-7989 for details. - Florida's state parks are committed to providing all visitors equal access to facilities and programs.
-Should you need assistance to enable your participation, please call 850-487-7989.
+Collection, destruction or disturbance is prohibited. - Pets are permitted in designated areas only.
+Pets must be kept on a hand-held leash no longer than six feet and well behaved at all times. - Fishing, boating and fires are allowed in designated areas only.
+A Florida fishing license may be required. - Become a volunteer.
+Call (850) 922-6007 for details. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please call (850) 922-6007.